lasseufpa/5gm-lidar/README.md

-There are some big tasks we perform with these 5gm-data softwares:
+Tasks that can be performed with the LIDAR and 5gm-data softwares:
 =============

 1) How to design a new simulation with SUMO and InSite